DoctorPCOD/teaching-resources/2024-03_instruction-panel/readme.md

 - Cards: this is a template for the cards that I use, feel free to make your own
 - **round-robin-lab-partners**: this demonstrates how to assign students lab groups in a round-robin format
 - **PeerEval-final**: this is the evaluation form I have students fill out for group work
+- **weighted_project_scores**: this explains how the project scores are calculated in weighted group work